Skip to content

 The Homeowner Claims Bill of Rights summarizes key policyholder rights, including:

-• The carrier's acknowledgment, inspection, and pay-or-deny deadlines (see 627.70131)
+• The carrier's acknowledgment, inspection, and pay-or-deny deadlines (see Fla.
+Stat.
+627.70131)

 • The right to hire a public adjuster

-• The right to free state-sponsored mediation (Fla.
+• The right to free, state-sponsored mediation (Fla.
 Stat.
 627.7015)

-• The right to representation by counsel
+• The right to be represented by an attorney

-• Interest accrual on late payments
+• Interest accrual on payments the carrier makes late

 Why it matters